kindly-ai/kindly-starterkit-js/README.md

 npm start
 ```

-:tada: If everything went smoothly, you should have a microserver running at
-[http://localhost:9292](http://localhost:9292) that you can use for further testing.
+:tada: If everything went smoothly, you should have a webserver running at [http://localhost:9292](http://localhost:9292) that you can use for further development.